 Overview of the situation

-In Ohio currently, people with developmental disabilities (e.g. Down Syndrome, autism, cerebral palsy, intellectual disabilities, or other chronic mental or physical impairments that on a long-term basis affect their ability to function self-sufficiently) have two options when they apply for services: receiving them in an Intermediate Care Facility (ICF) or in their homes and communities.
-The state of Ohio offers immediate placement in institutions, but years-long waits for home- and community-based services—often more than 13 years.
+In Ohio currently, people with developmental disabilities (e.g. Down Syndrome, autism, cerebral palsy, intellectual disabilities, or other chronic mental or physical impairments that on a long-term basis affect their ability to function self-sufficiently) have two residential options when they apply for services: receiving them in an Intermediate Care Facility (ICF) or in their homes and communities.
+The state of Ohio offers immediate placement in institutions, but years-long waits for home- and community-based services.

 Under the Americans with Disabilities Act, individuals with developmental disabilities are entitled to receive state-funded care in an “integrated setting”: living, learning and working in and among their community.
 By forcing those who want community-based services to wait for years, the state of Ohio effectively denies them the assistance they need.

-On behalf of six individuals and the Ability Center of Greater Toledo, Disability Rights Ohio (DRO) along with its partners brought suit against Ohio state officials, including the governor, in 2016 for failure to comply with the ADA.
-DRO seeks to make the lawsuit a class action suit, enabling us to defend the rights of all Ohioans with developmental disabilities who are interested in living in the community but instead are institutionalized or at risk of being institutionalized.
+In 2016, Disability Rights Ohio (DRO), along with its partners, brought suit on behalf of six individuals and the Ability Center of Greater Toledo against Ohio state officials, including the governor, for failure to comply with the ADA.
+DRO sought to make the lawsuit a class action suit, enabling us to defend the rights of all Ohioans with developmental disabilities who are interested in living in the community but instead are institutionalized or at risk of being institutionalized.

 After the lawsuit was filed on March 31, 2016, the state defendants argued that the case against them should be dismissed.
-On March 23, 2017, the judge rejected the state defendants’ arguments and allowed the lawsuit to continue; however, the judge has not yet decided whether the lawsuit will be a class action.
-In the meantime, both sides are participating in mediation to try to resolve the problems raised in the lawsuit.
+On March 23, 2017, Chief Judge Edmund A. Sargus, Jr., rejected the state defendants’ arguments and allowed the lawsuit to continue.
+On March 30, 2018, the judge certified a class of:

 Who is affected

-At least 2,500 Ohioans with developmental disabilities who currently live in large institutions want to move into their communities.
-And many of the 5,800 Ohioans with developmental disabilities currently in institutions have never been told that living in the community is even an option.
+Hundreds, if not thousands, of Ohioans with developmental disabilities who currently live in institutions want to move into their communities.
+And many of approximately 6,000 Ohioans with developmental disabilities currently in institutions have never been told that living in the community is even an option.
 Thousands more have asked for home- and community-based services but remain on waiting lists for years.
 Many of these individuals face the risk of being moved to an institution because they cannot access the home- and community-based services they need.

 Why it matters

 Our vision is to enable Ohioans to have more choices for where and how they want to receive care and services.
 It’s that simple.
 We do not seek to close ICFs or remove anyone from an ICF unwillingly, and the Court’s certified class only includes individuals who want community-based services.

 Disability Rights Ohio wants to empower Ohioans with developmental disabilities to: